Puttaparthi: Road

 The Andhra Pradesh State Road Transport Corporation (APSRTC) operates bus services from Puttaparthi bus station.
 People visit Puttaparthi from all over India, and most State transport services also supply buses to Puttaparthi.

-Puttaparthi is well connected by road to Anantapur (84 km), Hyderabad, (441 km), Bangalore (154 km), Chennai (529 km) and all parts of Anantapur district.
+Puttaparthi is well connected by road to Anantapur (84 km), Bangalore (154 km), Vijayawada (507 km), Tirupati (227 km), Chennai (529 km) and all parts of Anantapur district.

 Rail

 Puttaparthi has a railway station named as Sri Sathya Sai Prasanthi Nilayam.

-The Railway station was inaugurated and became functional from November 23, 2000, Baba's 74th birthday.
-It is about 8 km to the west of the ashram.
+The Railway station was inaugurated and became functional on November 23, 2000; Sathya Sai Baba's 74th birthday.
+It is about 8.6 km to the west of the ashram and 4 km south of the neighboring village of Kothacheruvu.
 This station falls under the Bangalore Division of the South Western Railway and lies on the Bangalore–Guntakal railway line.
-It is easy to reach the town from the railway station in 20-25 mins, through various modes of transport like cabs, autorickshaws and APSRTC buses.
-The town is connected directly by train to Bangalore, Chennai, Hyderabad, Coimbatore, Mumbai, New Delhi, and Kolkata. and Sri Sathya Sai Prasanthi Nilayam railway station is the 5th busiest station in Bangalore division of SWR.
+Travel time between the Rail station and Puttaparthi is approximately 15-25 minutes through various modes of transportation; cabs, autorickshaws and APSRTC buses.
+The town is connected directly by train to Bangalore, Secunderabad, Chennai, Vishakapatnam, Vijayawada, Coimbatore, Mumbai, New Delhi, Bhuvaneshwar and Kolkata. and Sri Sathya Sai Prasanthi Nilayam railway station is the 5th busiest station in Bangalore division of SWR.

 Air

-Puttaparthi Airport is a domestic airport situated in the town.
+Puttaparthi Airport (IATA: PUT, ICAO: VOPN) is a domestic airport situated outside the village, 1 km from the Sathya Sai Baba Super Specialty Hospital.
+"It is a small airport with facilities for chartered flights rather than commercial aircraft.
+The airport was inaugurated on November 24, 1990 to serve the Super Speciality Hospital for emergency situations.
+The airstrip was constructed by L&T ECC.
+It was later extended to enable the operation of jet aircraft."
+It is owned by the Sri Sathya Sai Central Trust and is spread over 450 acre of land, housing a runway that is 2,230 metres long.

 The nearest International airport is the Kempegowda International Airport at Devanahalli, a suburb of Bangalore which is about 119 km from Puttaparthi.

 Sports

 Sri Sathya Sai International Centre for Sports and Sri Sathya Sai Hill View Stadium are two sporting facilities in Puttaparthi.
-Hill View Stadium was established in 1985 and mainly used cricket and capacity of 50,000 people.
-International Centre for Sports was established in 2006 with indoor facilities for Basketball, Volleyball, Tennis, Squash, Table Tennis, Badminton, Gymnastics and Yoga/Aerobics.
+Hill View Stadium was established in 1985 and is mainly used for cricket with a capacity of 50,000 people.
+The International Centre for Sports was established in 2006 with indoor facilities for Basketball, Volleyball, Tennis, Squash, Table Tennis, Badminton, Gymnastics and Yoga/Aerobics.